Player Capsule: Renell Wren

 Position: Defensive Tackle

-Wren had just one tackle in four games last season and is still working to prove to coaches that he's ready to handle a greater role on the defensive line this fall.
-There are a lot of areas in which he stands to improve, particularly with regard to pad level and using his hands effectively.
+From a technical standpoint, there are a lot of areas in which Wrenn can improve substantially.
+He's gotten a lot better with his pad level, a major challenge for Wren early in his career because he was too upright within reps.
 Being so tall and long is an advantage if used properly but can be a disadvantage until that time.
 Wren tends to provide too much blockable surface area to offensive linemen and has to develop a better sense of how to keep offensive linemen from getting their hands located on him where they're comfortable and can manage his length more effectively.
+He's improved in this regard, but leverage is still too often an issue.